 How to Make a Bamboo Mirror

 The first step is cutting down that bamboo fence.
 My husband helped and cut most of them for me.
 I cut my bamboo slices about 1 1/2″ long, but it’s up to you.
-My suggestion is cut to the length you’re comfortable with.
-We used a miter saw, make sure you protect your eyes too.
+My suggestion is to cut to the length you’re comfortable with.
+The shorter you cut the bamboo, the tricker it will be to cut.
+We used a miter saw, make sure you protect your fingers and your eyes too.
+The length of the bamboo will change the look of the mirror though, so it’s all about your personal decorating style.

 Then I used hot glue to attach the bamboo slices.
 This part does take some time so I’d suggest setting yourself up with a good movie.
 You could also use craft adhesive glue.
-I started with my inner circle and worked my way out.
+I started with my inner circle and worked my way out creating the sunburst design.

-I scored the mirror at a garage sale for 50 cents, so this mirror cost under $5, although it cost me only 50 cents and some time.
+I purchased the mirror at a garage sale for 50 cents, so this mirror cost under $5, although it cost me only 50 cents and some time.